PopcornData/shaw-scraper/README.md

 # Shaw Scraper

 A web scraper built to scrape movie and seat buying data from [Shaw Theatres](https://www.shaw.sg/)' website to understand movie-goers' behaviouristic patterns.
-The data was used to build intersting visualisations which can be found on the [PopcornData website](https://popcorn-data.herokuapp.com/).
+The data was used to build interesting visualisations which can be found on the [PopcornData website](https://popcorn-data.herokuapp.com/).
 More details on how we obtained the data and cleaned it can be found in this [Medium article](https://towardsdatascience.com/popcorn-data-analysing-cinema-seating-patterns-part-1-a0b2a5c2c19a).

 ## Data Collected
 #### Raw Data